rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 So the issue is simple.
 I want to use the in-memory provider for most things and then mock the couple of bits it can't do.
 Unfortunately the only way to do this (without modifying the test subject/s) is to mock the DbContext.

 And that's just what this library does.
 The mocks will funnel the majority of the operations to the actual DbContext.
 For everything else, use a mock.
-Mocking FromSql invocations, ExecuteSqlCommand invocations and query operations is easy using the provided methods.
+Mocking the FromSql and ExecuteSqlCommand methods and views is easy using the provided methods.
 As a bonus you get all the benefits of using a mocking framework (e.g., the ability to verify method invocation). __You can have your cake and eat it too!__
 ## Download
 NuGet: [https://www.nuget.org/packages/EntityFrameworkCore.DbContextBackedMock.Moq/](https://www.nuget.org/packages/EntityFrameworkCore.DbContextBackedMock.Moq/)
 ## Fluent interface